They are the ever present caretakers of the ill and vulnerable and have brought the sick and weary back to health for generations.

 Braving disease, poverty, war and adversity, nurses have always been on the frontline of medical care in the north-east.

-And today, on the birthday of the profession’s most famous practitioner, the contribution they make to society is being celebrated around the world on International Nurses Day.
+Today, on the birthday of the profession’s most famous practitioner, the contribution they make to society is being celebrated around the world on International Nurses Day.

 Florence Nightingale, who died in 1910 at the age of 90, is universally recognised as the founder of modern nursing.